Magic in the Water

-Magic in the Water is a 1995 American family film directed by Rick Stevenson and starring Mark Harmon, Joshua Jackson and Sarah Wayne.
-It is about a fictional lake monster in British Columbia.
+Magic in the Water is a 1995 family adventure fantasy film directed by Rick Stevenson and written by Icel Dobell Massey and Stevenson from a story by Stevenson, Dobell Massey and Ninian Dunnett.
+It stars Mark Harmon, Joshua Jackson, Harley Jane Kozak and Sarah Wayne.
+The film follows two siblings and their preoccupied father who takes them on a vacation to a remote Canadian lake in British Columbia, where the siblings discover the lake is said to be inhabited by a mysterious lake monster.

 The film was distributed by TriStar Pictures and produced by Triumph Films.
+It was released to generally negative reviews.